A Midsummer Night’s Dream

 Originally from Okotoks, Alberta, Eva is a graduate of Ryerson Theatre School and has trained with Anne Bogart’s SITI Company.
 Previous Shakespeare Credits: My Co-Mates & Brothers in Exile (Director/Creator, Shakespeare in the Ruff), The Merry Wives of Windsor (Assistant Director, Humber River Shakespeare Company), Julius Caesar (Brutus, Spur-of- the-Moment Shakespeare), König Heinrich der Vierte (Lady Mortimer, Shakespeare im Park Berlin), A Midsummer Night’s Dream (Director, Parikrma Humanity Foundation, Bangalore, India), Macbeth (Lady Macbeth, Ale House Theatre).
 She is the Associate Artistic Director of Shakespeare in the Ruff.

 Joella Crichton is graduate of York University’s Acting Conservatory.
 She is passionate about her Caribbean heritage and is the reigning Queen of Carnival here in Toronto, a title that she has won eight times.
 Joella graduated from the 2014-2015 inaugural acting program at Factory Theatre called The Mechanicals.
-This summer she will be performing at the Toronto Fringe, in a devised piece called Nasty with Maelstrom Collective, as Lysander in A Midsummer’s Night’s Dream with Shakespeare in the Ruff.
+This summer she will be performing at the Toronto Fringe, in a devised piece called Nasty with Maelstrom Collective.
 In October she has the wonderful opportunity to play Regan in King Lear, with The Ad Hoc Collective directed by Ash Knight.

 Nikki is delighted to make her Shakespeare in the Ruff debut.
 Born and raised in Winnipeg, Manitoba, this prairie girl has become a Toronto based theatre and film and television actor.
 Selected theatre credits include: The Circle (Tarragon Theatre), Knickers!
 (Globes Theatre), The Pitchfork Disney ( Precisely Peter Productions), Well Born (Truth n Lies Theatre) .
 Currently, Nikki can be seen weekly as Rosie Philips in CBC’s Workin’ Moms .
 Nikki is a graduate of The National Theatre School of Canada.

-Danny Ghantous is a Greek born, Egyptian Raised, Lebanese Actor and a recent graduate of Ryerson University’s Theatre Performance program.
-Danny is a recipient of a Toronto Theatre Critics Award and a Dora Award Nomination for his stunning debut performance in A LINE IN THE SAND at Factory Theatre.
-He went on to receive rave reviews for his work in Ken Gass’ production of TIDELINE and appeared in Salvatore Antonio’s second incarnation of his bold original play S H E E T S at the Theatre Centre.
+Danny Ghantous is a Greek born, Egyptian raised, Lebanese actor based in Toronto and a recent graduate of Ryerson University’s Theatre Performance program.
+Danny is a recipient of a Toronto Theatre Critics Award and a Dora Award Nomination for his debut performance in A LINE IN THE SAND at Factory Theatre.
+After graduating Ryerson he appeared in Ken Gass’s TIDELINE at Hart House as well as Salvatore Antonio’s second incarnation of his bold original play S H E E T S at the Theatre Centre.
 This summer Danny can be seen as ‘Jacob’ in Factory Theatre and Why Not Theatre’s tour of SALT-WATER MOON and will perform in Theatre Aquarius’ THE INVISIBLE HAND during the spring of 2018.

 Andrew Joseph Richardson